ethersphere/swarm-cli/README.md

 ## Example usage

-Let's say we want to upload a directory of our website to Swarm and update a feed to point to the newest version.
+Let's say we want to upload our website to Swarm and update a feed to point to the newest version.
 For updating a feed we would need to sign it with an Ethereum key, so first we need to create one with the `identity create` command:

 ```
 swarm-cli identity create